 In third and fourth year, the curriculum allows flexibility in a student's course selection, subject to program and accreditation requirements described below.
 A student has greater choice from a broad array of courses in six areas of study that would appeal to their individual strengths and interests.
-A number of streams or course packages called "Public/Built-In Profiles" have been developed by the department's Curriculum Matters Committee (CMC) members to serve as course selection examples.
-These can be used as inspiration for a student to help develop more concrete decisions on their own.
-A student is also free to use one of the public profiles as their template.
-The example course packages can be found at: http://www.ece.utoronto.ca/curriculum-streams.
 An on-line program called Magellan is available to facilitate the course selection process.
-All second year students will have access to Magellan by the end of their fall term.
+All second year students will have access to Magellan by the end of their fall term .
 If at any time a student has questions about their curriculum decisions, contact information can be found at: https://magellan.ece.toronto.edu